AnhTuIT04/SmartHomeServer/README.md

 - `JWT_SECRET`: A secure string with a minimum length of 256 bits.
 It is recommended to generate this using a secure random generator.
 - `ACCESS_TOKEN_EXPIRATION` & `REFRESH_TOKEN_EXPIRATION`: The expiration times for access and refresh tokens, respectively, in milliseconds.
-- `THRESHOLD`: The confidence threshold for face recognition.
-This value determines how strictly the system matches detected faces to known identities.
-A lower value allows more matches (less strict), while a higher value requires a closer match (more strict).
-Adjust according to your application's security and usability needs.
 - `CLOUDINARY_URL`: Obtainable from your Cloudinary dashboard under **Account Details**.
 - `FIREBASE_URL`: The database URL from your Firebase project settings under the **Realtime Database** section.
 - `FIREBASE_CREDENTIALS`: This is a Base64 encoded version of your Firebase service account JSON file.
+- `FACE_EMBEDDING_THRESHOLD`: The confidence threshold for face recognition.
+Two faces are considered similar if the cosine similarity calculated from their embeddings is greater than this threshold.
+A lower value allows more matches (less strict), while a higher value requires a closer match (more strict).
+Adjust according to your application's security and usability needs.

 To download the `service-account.json`:
 1. Go to [Firebase Console](https://console.firebase.google.com/)